nology-tech/react-code-along/notes/challenge/challenge.md

 ## Todo

-1. Update the DiscoverArtistCard component so it accepts a text prop.
+1. Update the ArtistTile component so it accepts a text prop.
 Pass the `artist.strBiographyEN` as the value of this prop in App.jsx.

-2. Add conditional State to the DiscoverArtistCard.
+2. Add conditional State to the ArtistTile.

 3. Write a function to toggle the conditional state. e.g. if its true it sets it to false and vice versa.